AndyOverall/Accelerated-Drift/README.md

 Running the files Figure1A.m, Figure1B.m, Figure1C and Figure2.m generates Figures 1A, 1B, 1C and 2, respectively.

-The .mat files matlab2A.mat, matlab3A.mat and matlab4A.mat are a particular result of running the three simulation files in the folder Simulations_Of_Data.
+The .mat files matlab2A.mat, matlab3A.mat and matlab4A.mat are a particular result of running the three simulation files SimulationNoAccelerationChimp.m; SimulationNoAccelerationHadza.m and SimulationNoAccelerationUSfemales.m.

 Running the file GeneratesFigure3.m produces Figure 3.